 We have also seen 2021 start as we mean to go on, by signing a landmark distribution agreement for our Sustaine® technology with Corteva Agriscience, and receiving the London Stock Exchange's Green Economy Mark in recognition of our contribution to the global green economy.
-This focus on Eden's sustainable credentials will continue throughout 2021 and beyond, as investors are increasingly aware of the environmental impact of their investment decisions.
+This focus on Eden's sustainable credentials will continue to be a focus throughout 2021 and beyond, as investors are increasingly aware of the environmental impact of their investment decisions.